RikudouSage/GogDownloader/README.md

 - `gog-downloader update --os windows` - download metadata only for Windows games
 - `gog-downloader update --language en` - download metadata only for games that support English
+- `gog-downloader update --language de` - download metadata only for games that support German
+- `gog-downloader update --language cz --language de` - download metadata only for games that support Czech or German
 - `gog-downloader update --search witcher` - downloads only games that match the search string, in this case "witcher"
 - `gog-downloader update --updated-only` - only new and updates games' metadata will be downloaded
 - `gog-downloader update --new-only` - only new games' metadata will be downloaded